Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Extras

-Satellite shifters are useful accessories for climbers because they remove the need to move your hand to shift gears.
+Satellite shifters are useful for climbers because they let you shift without moving your hand off the top of your bars.
 Unfortunately, the Shimano 105 Di2 doesn’t allow you to connect them because the levers lack an accessory port.
+SRAM Rival AXS also lacks this port, but you can attach wireless satellite shifters to it.

-Therefore, if you want to know how many miles you’ve ridden on each gear or wish to quickly reconfigure the buttons, SRAM is the better choice.
+Both groupsets support Bluetooth and smartphone connectivity.
+However, SRAM’s smartphone app is more user-friendly and provides more data than Shimano’s app.
+Therefore, if you want to know how many miles you’ve ridden in each gear or quickly reconfigure the buttons, SRAM is the better choice.

 Unlike 105, you can buy SRAM Rival with a Quarq power meter.
-Quarq power meters are considered pretty reliable (unlike Shimano power meters), so you don’t have to buy a 3rd party power meter.
+Quarq power meters are considered pretty reliable (unlike Shimano power meters), so you don’t need to buy a 3rd party power meter.

 Winner: SRAM